01 of 13

 06 of 13

 The Grand Dutch Cafe on the Koningsdam is a casual coffee bar that also serves Dutch treats and snacks.
 It is a new venue for Holland America, seats 68, and is found on deck 3 near the Atrium.
-Open from about 7:30 am until 10 pm, it's a great gathering place during the day and into the evening.Continue to 7 of 13 below.
+It's a great gathering place during the day and into the evening.Continue to 7 of 13 below.

 07 of 13